PrincetonUniversity/gpu_programming_intro/README.md

-# Intro to GPU Programming
+# A Primer on GPU Programming

 ## About